 One of a number of moons orbiting the gas giant Yavin in the galaxy’s Outer Rim, Yavin 4 was a steamy world covered in jungle and forest.
-It was the location of the first Rebel Base in the Galactic Civil War, and the site from which the Rebellion launched the attack that destroyed the first Death Star -- now known as the Battle of Yavin.
+It was the location of the principal rebel base early in the Galactic Civil War, and the site from which the Rebellion launched the attack that destroyed the first Death Star – a confrontation known thereafter as the Battle of Yavin.

 The X-wing is a versatile Rebel Alliance starfighter that balances speed with firepower.
 Armed with four laser cannons and two proton torpedo launchers, the X-wing can take on anything the Empire throws at it.
 Nimble engines give the X-wing an edge during dogfights, and it can make long-range jumps with its hyperdrive and its astromech droid co-pilot.
 Luke Skywalker is famous for destroying the Death Star behind the controls of an X-wing.